 Before-and-after photography expectations

-Standardized photography is part of NaturaGel PRP planning at our clinic.
+Standardized photography is part of Salient NaturaGel PRP planning at our clinic.
 We use a fixed camera distance, fixed focal length, fixed lighting, and identical patient positioning at every visit.
 This matters because non-standardized photos exaggerate or minimize change depending on angle and lighting, which makes it impossible to evaluate whether a treatment achieved its goal.
 Patients receive their before-and-after set after each appointment and can request a multi-year review at any time.
 We do not publish patient photos without explicit written, time-limited consent, and we do not pressure patients to grant photo permission as a condition of treatment.

 Candidacy determinants we evaluate at consultation

-Not every patient who requests NaturaGel PRP is an ideal candidate at the moment they ask.
+Not every patient who requests Salient NaturaGel PRP is an ideal candidate at the moment they ask.
 We evaluate eight candidacy determinants: realistic expectations, baseline anatomy, skin quality, medical history (autoimmune, anticoagulant, isotretinoin, immunosuppression, pregnancy or breastfeeding), psychological readiness, financial fit across a multi-visit plan, lifestyle factors (travel, sun exposure, planned events), and prior treatment history.
 A patient who scores poorly on three or more of these is asked to address the relevant factor before proceeding, even if it means losing the booking revenue.
 This is not gatekeeping for its own sake; it is how we maintain a low complication rate and high patient satisfaction across years rather than across single visits.

 Advanced technique discussion

-For patients who have done their own research, here is what differentiates a thoughtfully performed NaturaGel PRP session from a basic one.
+For patients who have done their own research, here is what differentiates a thoughtfully performed Salient NaturaGel PRP session from a basic one.
 We use cannulas in anatomical zones where they reduce vascular risk and bruising (midface, jawline, tear-trough adjacent zones) and needles where precision and product placement demand it.
 Aspiration is performed where vascular density requires it.
 Product selection is matched to tissue plane: thinner, more cohesive gels for superficial work; more robust, higher-G’ products for structural support.
 Layering across multiple sessions is preferred over single-session high-volume work because tissue accommodates change more gracefully over time.
 Touch-up policy at our clinic is two weeks for neuromodulators (to allow full onset) and four weeks for filler (to allow full settling), and minor adjustments within those windows are included at no additional charge for our patients.
-These specifics are why two clinics can quote a similar dollar figure for NaturaGel PRP and produce visibly different outcomes.
+These specifics are why two clinics can quote a similar dollar figure for Salient NaturaGel PRP and produce visibly different outcomes.